 UUP Contract Settlement- What's Coming

-- 2013 Chancellor’s Power of SUNY Performance Incentive Payment $500 added to basic annual salary, prorated for part time employees
+- 2014 Chancellor’s Power of SUNY Performance Incentive Payment $250 added to basic annual salary, prorated for part time employees in addition to 2% Across the Board increase

 - $500 Service Award for Full-Time employees added to basic annual salary meeting one of these eligibility requirements: